 Or this creepy eyeball Halloween dessert?

-Get over there and try all the new Halloween menu things, then let me know what you think.
+Get over there and try all the new Halloween menu things, especially the Murder Burger, then let me know what you think.
 (And for more photos, visit my last post on Wicked Cow over here!)
-For more menu items and information on the restaurant, visit Wicked Cow’s website.
 Whatever you try, you’re going to like it…but don’t forget to try the Get in My Belly Pork Belly Deviled Eggs.
 You’re welcome.